rrdaniels85/wdi-tictactoe-game/README.md

 This project is a single page application that allows a user to sign up, sign in, and then play a game of tic tac toe against an opponent.
 It includes additional functionality such as signing out, changing the user's password, creating a new game, and seeing the number of wins that a player has achieved.

-Challenge a partner to a fun game of Tic Tac Toe!

 ## URL Section
 [Link to Hosted Tic Tac Toe Game](https://rrdaniels85.github.io/wdi-tictactoe-game/)